Singapore Company Registration

-- Do registration with Singapore Customs if you’re an importer or exporter.
+Do register with Singapore Customs if you’re an importer or exporter

-How to Register a Singapore Company in 3 Simple Steps
+How to Register a Singapore Business in 3 Simple Steps

 - Once your business name is approved, you have up to 120 days to reserve it, after which you must incorporate your company in Singapore within that time frame.
 Otherwise, the name of the business is made public and others will be able to reserve it.